OctopusDeployLabs/octopus-cli-docker/README.md

 - `octopuslabs/octopus-cli:latest-ubuntu.2004`
 - `octopuslabs/octopus-cli:latest-ubuntu.2204`

+### Octopus CLI CI

+This is a CI-server compatible image containing the `octopus` [command line tool](https://github.com/OctopusDeploy/cli/blob/main/README.md).
+It's identical to the [octopuslabs/octopus-cli](https://hub.docker.com/r/octopuslabs/octopus-cli) image except that its `ENTRYPOINT` method is overriden to be empty (`""`).

+A new image is built each time a new version of the `octopus` CLI is detected.
+The version tag corresponds to the version of the `octopus` CLI installed on the image.

+#### Tags

+- `octopuslabs/octopus-cli-ci:latest`
+- `octopuslabs/octopus-cli-ci:latest-alpine`
+- `octopuslabs/octopus-cli-ci:VERSION`
+- `octopuslabs/octopus-cli-ci:VERSION-alpine`

+You can retrieve a list of all available tags on [DockerHub](https://hub.docker.com/r/octopuslabs/octopus-cli-ci/tags).

 ## Support

-If you find a bug or encounter a problem with these images, please raise an [issue](https://github.com/OctopusDeployLabs/workertools/issues).
+If you find a bug or encounter a problem with these images, please raise an [issue](https://github.com/OctopusDeployLabs/octopus-cli-docker/issues).